jvhellemondt/docker-mevn-gql/README.md

 The app runs at localhost.
 As it is using Caddy, it is automatically https.

 There is an example running by default.
 This example contains views (Vue) and the link to graphiql.
-Do note, the cked is also served on localhost:4000/api.
+Do note, the backend is served on localhost:4000/api.
 However, this is served through http.
-Therefore you will not be able to do mutations.
+Therefore, you will not be able to do mutations.

 ## Mongo shell